 - Condition specific studies (e.g. breast cancer care against standards for care)

-- Clinical pathways of a number of conditions in a particular setting to check referral practices (e.g. primary care cancer audit)
+- Service review of referral practices (e.g. primary care cancer audit)

-- Diagnostic pathway auditing to determine where delays may be occurring in the system (e.g. audit of 62 day cancer pathway).
+- Diagnostic pathway auditing to identify pathway delays and their root causes (e.g. audit of 62 day cancer pathway)

 - Auditing use of particular drugs against guidance to ensure appropriate prescribing and access to treatments

 As an example, our case study ‘Clinical Audit in Secondary Care’ summarises an audit of secondary care providers undertaking a range of procedures which SPH was commissioned to deliver by an STP group of CCGs.